 In this guide, I provide an in-depth comparison of the best Wusthof kitchen knives.

-You’ll learn the similarities, differences, pros, and cons of each Wusthof collection, including Classic, Ikon, Classic Ikon, Epicure, Grand Prix II, Crafter, and Gourmet.
+You’ll learn the similarities, differences, pros, and cons of each Wusthof collection, including Classic, Ikon, Classic Ikon, Gourmet, Amici, and Crafter.

 So, if you’re looking to purchase Wusthof knives, but aren’t sure which collection is best, keep reading.